-What is the Diploma?
+What is special about the Diploma?

 In contrast, our unique curriculum has been designed to capture the sense of awe and wonder that students of this age still have about discovering new knowledge and skills.
-We have the freedom to teach our 11 and 12-year-olds outside the shackles of the Common Entrance or another exam-led or state-dictated syllabus.
-So we decided to plan a curriculum that not only delivered the key skills necessary to each subject specialism, giving students the knowledge and aptitudes necessary for public exams later, but also enabled students to make exciting and innovative links between subjects through a series of enquiry projects and themes.
+We have the freedom to teach our Fourths and Upper Fourths outside the requirements of Common Entrance or another exam-led syllabus.
+So our curriculum not only delivers the key skills necessary to each subject specialism, giving students the knowledge and aptitudes necessary for public exams later, but also enables our students to make exciting and innovative links between subjects through a series of enquiry projects and themes.
 This is a way of learning that better reflects life and the workplace: after all, in our adult days we do not have one hour of maths followed by one hour of languages and so on.